f18m/cmonitor/README.md

 ### Connecting with Prometheus and Grafana

-The `cmonitor_collector` can be connected to an [Prometheus](https://prometheus.io/) instance where the collected metrics gets exposed to (this can happen in parallel to the JSON default storage).
-This can be done by simply providing the IP and port for the Prometheus when launching the collector.
+The `cmonitor_collector` can be connected to a [Prometheus](https://prometheus.io/) instance to store collected data (this can happen in parallel to the JSON default storage).
+This can be done by simply providing the IP and port for the Prometheus instance when launching the collector:

-#### How to install:

 ```
-usage:
 cmonitor_collector \
-   --num-samples=until-cgroup-alive \
-   --cgroup-name=${FULL_CGROUP_NAME} \
-   --collect=cgroup_threads,cgroup_cpu,cgroup_memory --score-threshold=0 \
-   --custom-metadata=function:cmonitor \
-   --sampling-interval=5 \
-   --output-filename=pod-performances.json \
    --remote-ip 10.1.2.3 --remote-port 9092 --remote prometheus
 ```

-Later Grafana can be configured to provide a seamless way to connect to the Prometheus as a data source.
+The Prometheus instance can then be used as data source for graphing tools like [Grafana](https://grafana.com/) which allow you to create nice interactive dashboards (see examples in InfluxDB section).

 ### Reference Manual